 Prepare a well-stocked car kit and leave it in your trunk in the event of a roadside emergency.
 Pack items like a first aid kit, non-perishable food, water, a flashlight, batteries, extra clothes and footwear, and a mobile phone charger.
 Check this kit regularly and replace any items that show signs of wear or food that has expired.

-- A yearly "checkup" is key to ensuring major systems are being taken care of.
-Some items to get checked annually by a professional include your HVAC system, brake system, fuel system, ignition system, emissions system, spark plugs, hoses and belts.
+- Annually servicing your car is key to ensuring you take care of all major systems.
+Some items to get checked by a professional include your HVAC system, brake system, fuel system, ignition system, emissions system, spark plugs, hoses, and belts.

-- Also have all four wheels rotated and aligned at least once per year or every 10,000 kilometres.
+- Have all four wheels rotated and aligned at least once per year or every 10,000 kilometres.
 When you buy a set of new tires, you should have those aligned as well.

-There’s more to a vehicle than just filling up on gas.
-Leaving areas unattended can lead to bigger problems and more extensive – and expensive – repairs.
-And while every vehicle is different and manufacturers may have varying recommendations on what to check and when, the best thing to do is to regularly maintain what you can and schedule regular check-ups with a professional mechanic.
+There’s more to vehicles than just filling up on gas.
+Not tending to certain parts can lead to more significant problems and more extensive — and expensive — repairs.
+Keep your car running smoothly by completing simple car maintenance at home and schedule regular check-ups with a professional mechanic.